Summer Financial Aid

 Total Pell Received: $2,000 (100%)

-Student B enrolls less than half-time (three units) for the summer semester.
+Student B enrolls 3 units for the summer semester.
 Their summer Pell grant payment would be:

 EnrollmentPell Payment